b-brebion/android-mnist-digits-recognition/README.md

 Android application that recognize MNIST Handwritten Digits.
 This is using a Convolutional Neural Network (CNN) model I made and trained with [PyTorch](https://pytorch.org/).

 ## Download
 - You can clone this repo using the following command and then open the project in [Android Studio](https://developer.android.com/studio).
-You will then have the possibility to compile the app on your own Android device or on an emulator.
+You will then have the possibility to compile the app and launch it on your own Android device or on an emulator.
 ```
 git clone https://github.com/BenoitBrebion/AndroidMNISTNumberRecognition.git
 ```